ladybug-tools/spider/gbxml-viewer/r11/gv-cor/README.md

 You may uses this script to verify that the code works in an iframe and that menus work as intended

+* View gbXML files in 3D in your browser.
+* Open files using File Reader or by URL in location.hash
+* Base script used by all the other gbXML Viewer modules

 needs combining with this read me